 When taking a personal report, our staff will ensure you are safe and cannot be overheard.
 They may involve other event staff to ensure your report is managed properly.
 Once safe, we’ll ask you to tell us about what happened.
 This can be upsetting, but we’ll handle it as respectfully as possible.
 You won’t be asked to confront anyone and we won’t tell anyone who you are.

-This Code of Conduct was adapted from JSConf EU’s Code of Conduct to fit Korean culture and language.
+This Code of Conduct is based on JSConf EU’s Code of Conduct and Microsoft Virtual Events Code of Conduct and was adapted to fit Korean culture and language.
 JSConf EU’s Code of Conduct was in turn based on CSSConf / JSConf AU, The Geek Feminism Wiki, the work of Valerie Aurora and Conference Code of Conduct.